Connect

 Commuting to Calgary From Langdon

-It only takes about 30 to 35 minutes to commute to Downtown Calgary from Langdon (or 45 minutes during rush hour).
-That's roughly the same amount of time that it takes to drive from the north or south part of Calgary to the downtown area, with the difference being that residents aren't sitting in stop-and-go traffic the entire way.
+It takes about 30 to 35 minutes to commute from Langdon to Downtown Calgary (45 minutes during rush hour).
+That's roughly the same time it takes to drive from the north or south parts of Calgary to downtown, but residents aren't stuck in stop-and-go traffic the entire way.
 There is no public transportation, so Langdon residents need to own a personal vehicle to commute to Calgary for work or shopping.

-The fastest route to Calgary is to take Glenmore Trail—which marks the northern boundary of the town—westbound from Langdon.
+The fastest route to Calgary is to take Glenmore Trail, which marks the northern boundary of the town, westbound from Langdon.
 It's a straight drive into Calgary, and then commuters can take Crowchild Trail northbound.
-Once they get to central Calgary, they can take the Bow Trail exit, and that road turns into 9th Avenue Southwest, which runs directly into Downtown Calgary.
-Once arriving in the big city, many Langdon residents will then utilize Calgary’s public transit system.
+Once they reach central Calgary, they can take the Bow Trail exit; the road becomes 9th Avenue Southwest, which runs directly into Downtown Calgary.
+Upon arriving in the big city, many Langdon residents use Calgary’s public transit system.

 Things to Do in Langdon